Development

 3. Have creatives hungry for the stimulation they receive from audience feedback digested into thought starters, e. clumsy examples of efforts to do the writer’s job.

 4. Optimize advertising by having the metatags of the ad and the program environment in TiVo Research has reported that the creative is 65% of the ROI lift effect of using direct-match singlesource at scale3.
 In order to optimize creative, one must have levers to pull.
-DriverTags are the first levers for creative the industry has ever had.
-DriverTags are analogous to the Human Genome and the Mendeleev Table of the Elements in exposing hidden structure.
+Value Signals are the first levers for creative the industry has ever had.
+Value Signals are analogous to the Human Genome and the Mendeleev Table of the Elements in exposing hidden structure.
 These are the hidden structures that motivate what people watch.

 5. Help media executives make decisions by adding the dimension of Lead-in/lead-out scheduling and tune-in placement decisions, etc.